jfcostello/article-summarizer/Documentation/BDD.md

 - Then the system should use the configured LLM to summarize each article

+- The system should check the bullet point summary to ensure it is proper JSON, and show an error if it is not

 - And store the summary (intro paragraph, bullet points, and concluding paragraph) in the Supabase database summarizer_flow table

 - And mark the article as summarized in the Supabase database summarizer_flow table